D25_1927.jpg

 Cost per person

-$xxxx based on double occupancy.
+$7800 based on double occupancy.
 Single supplement is an additional $xxxx.

 PQA will try to match you with a roommate if you do not opt for a single supplement.
 However, if a roommate is not available, you will be charged the additional single supplement fee.

-Limited to xxx participants.
+Limited to 6 participants.

 Not included